Beyond Meat: Chicken strips (2012–2019)

+Beyond Meat Jerky (2022–2024)

+In March 2022, Beyond Meat launched its jerky product in conjunction with PepsiCo.
+It was Beyond Meat's first shelf-stable product and came in original, teriyaki, and "hot & spicy" flavors.
+Beyond Meat discontinued it in February 2024.

+Nutrition

+The original Beyond Burger patty contained 270 kcal of food energy, 20 grams of protein, 20 grams of fat (of which five grams was saturated fat) and one gram of salt.
+Whilst the protein and fat content was similar to a beef patty of a similar weight, the salt content was "much higher" but without any cholesterol.
+The number of ingredients and processes involved in making the products mean they were classified as ultra-processed foods in the Nova classification, although the applicability of the Nova classification to soybean-based foods was questioned.

+In February 2024, Beyond Meat updated its beef recipe to reduce the ingredient list and decrease the content of salt by 20% and saturated fat by 60%.
+This new recipe achieved certification from the American Heart Association and the American Diabetes Association.

+Beyond Meat products are certified as not containing genetically modified ingredients.

+Market distribution

 In July 2019, Dunkin' Donuts announced that they would begin selling breakfast sandwiches using the Meatless Sausage product in Manhattan, with plans for national distribution beginning on 6 November 2019.

 In November 2020, Beyond Meat announced a collaboration with McDonald's for development of the McPlant option, a plant-based patty and chicken substitute.
 It started testing the McPlant in Denmark and Sweden in February 2021.
 Beyond Meat also announced the launch in China of a plant-based version of minced pork.

 In 2020, Beyond Meat launched an e-commerce site to sell products directly to consumers.

 In January 2021, Taco Bell announced a collaboration with Beyond Meat, initially as a test and then as a permanent option for a new plant-based protein food.

 Also in January 2021, Beyond Meat and PepsiCo announced a joint venture, called The PLANeT Partnership, to develop and market plant-based snacks and drinks.

 In February 2021, Beyond Meat started a partnership with McDonald's and Yum Brands.
 These deals will bring new choices to the food menu, such as the McPlant Burger and the plant-protein based pizza toppings, chicken alternatives and possibly taco fillings for Yum Brands' restaurants KFC, Taco Bell and Pizza Hut.
 Testing of the McPlant burger by McDonald's in the USA ended in July 2022 after poor sales in 600 restaurants, but the product is sold in several European countries.

 In September 2021, Beyond Meat announced it would begin selling their vegan chicken tenders in retail stores, including Walmart.